Princess Xenia of Montenegro: A single princess

 Despite the countless rumours circulating about her various impending engagements and marriages, Princess Xenia chose to remain unmarried.
 As her father Prince Nicholas grew older, Xenia served as a "subtle but prejudiced councilor of his later years".
 In 1909, during some disagreements between Montenegro and Austria, Xenia took a conspicuous and leading part in some anti-Austrian protests in Cetinje.
 The Austrian government took her actions as an insult and called for the strongest kind of diplomatic protest; as Nicholas was indebted to Austria for many past favors, especially concerning financial assistance, he was unsure what punishment should be given out to his daughter, and eventually decided on temporarily exiling her to France.
 Xenia readily agreed to her father's demands, and enjoyed herself in Paris, where she spent her time shopping, going to the theater and the opera, and being entertained by leaders in Parisian society.

 Nicholas was crowned King of Montenegro on 28 August 1910.
-During the Balkan campaigns of World War I, the king and his family fled to Italy after his country and Austria could not come to agreement over peace negotiations.
+During the Balkan campaigns of World War I, the king and his family fled to Italy, and Antibes, France after his country and Austria could not come to agreement over peace negotiations.
 The terms Austria offered were deemed to be too unacceptable in Montenegro, and the royal family, along with the diplomatic corps, consequently fled.
 In cooperation with activist Alexander Devine, Princess Xenia and her sister Vera helped organize the relief of interned Montenegrin prisoners in Austria.

 Last years

 After the fall of the Montenegrin monarchy in 1918, Princess Xenia retired to live in France, where she survived World War II and continued to live in Paris.
 She died in Paris, France, on 10 March 1960.

 After her death, her devoted work to Montenegrin photography would become the focus of a 2010 exhibit at the Slovenian Galerija Fotografija.
 The exhibit read:

 "The materially modest legacy of Princess Ksenija [Xenia] provides us with almost intimate insight into the private life of Montenegrin Princess Ksenija who has been famous for her intellect and talent but before everything she has been known as an adamant patriot.
 Her deep love for Montenegrin nation and homeland is expressed through images of Montenegrin everyday life which were made during the peaceful time of her life, before she found herself in an unacceptable situation of a refugee.
 Photographs of Princess Ksenija are images which were deeply impressed upon her memory, and that she cherished with love throughout the decades of exile, reaching out for them in the moments of despair and nostalgia.
 That was the Montenegro in the magic eye of Montenegrin Princess.
 That is the Montenegro of her youth, of her hopes, beliefs, her hidden thoughts, and unrealised ambitions".

+Princess Xenia is one of the principal subjects of the essay collection No Man's Lands: eight extraordinary women in Balkan history, by the British-Kosovan writers Elizabeth Gowing and Robert Wilton.